KeremAydin98/finding-the-most-similar-songs/README.md

 In these ways, I represented the songs and found the closest songs by calculating the distance with the cosine similarity method.

-I have downloaded the song lyrics data set from Kaggle and trimeed it to only get the songs in English:
+I have downloaded the song lyrics data set from Kaggle and trimmed it to only get the songs in English:

 https://www.kaggle.com/datasets/neisse/scrapped-lyrics-from-6-genres